HumanVBench: Probing Human-Centric Video Understanding in MLLMs with Automatically Synthesized Benchmarks: The Proposed

 \subsection{Task Design and Definition}

-Human observers naturally concentrate on individuals in videos, examining their appearance, emotions, and behaviors.
-This intrinsic focus underpins our design of 16 fine-grained, human-centric tasks, aimed at evaluating MLLMs' ability to mimic human-like perception and understanding in video analysis (Figure \ref{fig:HumanVBench_fig}).
-Each task is detailed with definitions and examples in the Appendix Section \ref{append:task_example}.
-The tasks are grouped into two categories based on content observability: \textit{Inner Emotion} and \textit{Outer Manifestation}.
+Human observers naturally focus on individuals in videos, attending to their appearance, emotions, and behaviors.
+This intrinsic focus underpins our design of 16 fine-grained, human-centric tasks, aimed at evaluating MLLMs' ability to mimic human-like perception in video analysis (Figure \ref{fig:HumanVBench_fig}).
+Each task definitions and examples are provided in Appendix \ref{append:task_example}.
+The tasks can be grouped into two categories based on content observability: \textit{Inner Emotion} and \textit{Outer Manifestation}.